iferres/phylen/README.md

     ## 49 Proteobacteria_epsilon    eproNOG
     ## 50        Erysipelotrichi     eryNOG

-As we know, the order Campylobacterales belongs to the Epsilonproteobacteria class, which is listed at row number 49.
+The order *Campylobacterales* belongs to the class *Epsilonproteobacteria*, which is listed at row number 49.
 The corresponding set of HMMs is, then, `eproNOG`.

 Now, we will download the HMMs directly from the EggNOG servers using the `download_nog_hmm()` function.